John Hemming (explorer): Career

-In 1961, with fellow Oxford graduates Richard Mason and Kit Lambert (who later managed The Who), he was part of the Iriri River Expedition into unexplored country in central Brazil.
+In 1961, with fellow Oxford graduates Richard Mason and Kit Lambert, he was part of the Iriri River Expedition into unexplored country in central Brazil.
 The Brazilian mapping agency, IBGE, sent a three-man survey team to help map these unknown forests and rivers and gave the Expedition permission to name features it found.
 However, after four months, an unknown indigenous people found the group's trail, laid an ambush, and killed Richard Mason with arrows and clubs.
 Mason was the last Englishman ever to be killed by a totally unknown and uncontacted tribe.
 His body was carried out and buried in the British cemetery in Rio de Janeiro.
-The tribe was contacted in 1973, and was called Panará: Hemming visited them in 1998 and wrote about this in The Times.
+The tribe was contacted in 1973, and was called Panará: Hemming visited them in 1998.

-His first book, The Conquest of the Incas, was published in 1970 and has ever since remained in print with two revisions.
-Because no new documents have been discovered, it is often regarded as the definitive work on the Spanish conquistadors' conquest of Peru.
-This book won the Robert Pitman Literary Prize and the Christopher Award in New York.
+His first book, The Conquest of the Incas, was published in 1970 and is still in print with two revisions.
+It won the Robert Pitman Literary Prize and the Christopher Award in New York.
 Hemming had spent the year 1960 travelling to every part of Peru, was for years chairman of the Anglo-Peruvian Society, and has been awarded Peru's two highest civilian honours: El Sol del Peru ('The Sun of Peru', South America's oldest order of chivalry) and the Grand Cross of the Orden al Merito Publico (Order of Merit).
 He has also written, with the American photographer Edward Ranney, an account of Inca architecture of Peru, Monuments of the Incas, reissued in a revised edition in 2010.
 Among those whom he inspired and befriended is Vince Lee, a fellow Andean explorer and writer.

 His experience on the Iriri River expedition led to a heightened interest in Brazilian indigenous peoples.
 On various expeditions he visited 45 tribes throughout Brazil – four of them (Surui, Parakana, Asurini and Galera Nambikwara) at the time that Brazilian teams made the first-ever face-to-face contact.
 Over the following 26 years he completed a three-volume history of the indigenous peoples and exploration of the Brazilian Amazonia: Red Gold (1978), which covers the period of 1500–1760; Amazon Frontier (1985), covering the period of 1760–1910; and Die If You Must (2004), which describes their changes during the 20th century.
 The three volumes add up to over 2,100 pages.